 Green smoothies are not medicine, but research consistently shows that people who consume higher amounts of fruits and vegetables have lower risk of many diseases including heart disease, diabetes, stroke and cancer.

 I would never recommend trying to cure cancer with green smoothies alone, but a citrus-kale smoothie with some freshly grated ginger really helps me when I’m feeling a little stuffy.
 In fact, I have not gotten a full-blown cold in over four years.
 I used to get them at least twice each year, but since green smoothies came into my life, the seasonal cold (and flu) has made itself scarce.

-Included in my Green Smoothie Health & Weight Loss program is my newest e-book called Green Smoothie Remedies & Prevention.
-The book contains over 200 green smoothie recipes using fruits, vegetables and other ingredients that address 41 health conditions and based on research published in more than 120 peer-reviewed scientific journals.
+If you are interested in giving your body the best shot at preventing illness, or perhaps looking into the potential therapeutic effects of some fruits and vegetables, then check out my new e-book called Green Smoothie Remedies & Prevention.
+The book contains over 200 green smoothie recipes using fruits, vegetables and other ingredients that address 45 health conditions and based on research published in more than 120 peer-reviewed, medical and science journals.

 Green Smoothies are an excellent source of many essential nutrients.
 They provide a rich source of vitamins A (as beta-carotene), C, K (found in leafy greens), and B-vitamins (except B12).
 I regularly get over 100% of these vitamins every day with a significant amount coming from green smoothies.

 Green smoothies also provide a rich source of minerals such as calcium (up to 50% daily value depending on the recipe), iron, magnesium and manganese when you add dark leafy greens such as kale and dandelion greens.
 They are also a great source of copper and potassium.